A Veteran Triumph motorcycle

 Rubbish you say .... well did you know that in 1911 the Auto Cycle Union stopped all further attempts on the endurance riding from the furthest northern point of Britain (John o’Groats) to the most southern (Lands End).
 They did so after Ivan B Hart-Davies set the final official ACU record in 1911 on a 1911 Triumph, covering the 886 miles in 29 hours and 12 minutes and averaging just over 30mph.
 At the time the national speed limit was 20 mph.
 Now you may scoff at 30mph as you think of blasting down a modern motorway, but in 1911 the roads were small, rutted and unsurfaced and you were effectively riding offroad in modern terms.
 Many of the towns would have roads covered in cobbles which when covered in the droppings from the millions of horses that were still the primary means of transport for most people, made them very slippery.
 Now think again of averaging 30mph over 886 miles over dirt tracks in 29 hours!
 Factor in the huge number of horses and other hazards you would need to slow for and the numerous punctures from the huge volume of nails scattered by the millions of horses.
 Other notable performances of Triumph riders in 1911 included:

-My Grandfather thought so for he kept his 1911 Triumph until 1945 and it still exists today.
-Below is the earliest known picture of it in the early 1920's.
 Kids have arrived and a sidecar has been attached and if you look carefully you can see their little faces in the sidecar.

 Veteran Triumph 1911

-My Grandfather had his own motorcycle and cycle shop at mostly at 34a Church Street, Old Town, Eastbourne in East Sussex.
+My Grandfather had his own motorcycle and cycle shop mostly at 34a Church Street, Old Town, Eastbourne in East Sussex.
 He was in business from around 1909 (or may be bit earlier) until WW2.
 The picture below was taken in 1926 and shows a small part of his shop on the right of the butchers and what very much looks like a Triumph logo painted on the window.
 In 1911 the bike shop was run my a Mr BJ Smith and my Grandfather is listed in a 1910 business driectory as being at 8 Arundel Terrace as a Cycle and Motor Agents.
 By 1918 Thomas Gander had moved to 34a is listed in business at 34a as a cycle engineer.

 34 church street eastbourne

-The Triumph will have come with a lovely little booklet about the bike and how to ride it.
-The current owner has probably the worlds most extensive library of period Triumph Literature and below are copies of some of the pages and booklets relevant to the 1911 Triumph.
+The previous owner has probably the worlds most extensive library of period Triumph Literature and below are copies of some of the pages and booklets relevant to the 1911 Triumph.

 veteran triumph handbook